WojciechMatuszewski/programming-notes/aws/show-me-SaaS.md

 - In AWS land, one might use **dynamic policy generation** scoped to a given tenant.
 Use either APIGW authorizer (maybe even with an API key) or in-lambda assume role calls.

   - You might need to deploy the compute with a broader scope that allows scoping down to a specific tenant.

+## Episode 7 – SaaS metrics: Shaping your SaaS architecture with data

+- We should inject the aspect of tenancy in all log statements.

+- Each application should be tracking product metrics and the developer metrics.
+Combining those two will give you a holistic view of your application.

+- Metrics on a micro-service level are pretty important.
+It is vital to understand how tenants use a given micro-service.

+  - Customers communicate by feature usage.
+If a given feature is not used, it is a strong signal that you should focus on something else.

+  - > How many features are actually in use?

+    That is impossible to know if you are not instrumenting (at a particular scale).

+- When it comes to observability and instrumentation, tooling is critical.
+You have to have the tooling to drill into details for a specific tenant.

+- Gathering metrics in one place is important from an operational standpoint.
+This is where the notion of **single pane of glass** comes from – having all your easily accessible in one place.

+  - One of the **key metrics** is the **cost per tenant**.
+You need to make sure that you are making some money.